Offer in Compromise

 How do you apply?

 You must complete an OIC Application (form CDTFA-490 for individuals or form CDTFA-490-C for all other entities) and submit it with the supporting documentation listed on the second page of the application to the California Department of Tax and Fee Administration collector assigned to your account.
-If your account is not assigned to a collector, please contact your local field office or division that administers your account.
+If your account is not assigned to a collector, please contact your local field office.
 For more specific information on the OIC process, you may contact the OIC Section at 916 322-7931.

 If you have liabilities with multiple state tax agencies, it may be helpful to use the Multi-Agency application (Multi-Agency Form for Offer in Compromise).
 This application can be used to apply for OIC programs with CDTFA, EDD, and FTB without duplication of forms or other paperwork.
 If you use the Multi-Agency application, you will still need to negotiate separate payment arrangements with each agency.